dabrahams/magoo/ImplementationNotes.md

   `insert` function to insert a new key).
 Even simpler might be just to wrap the read-only lookups in a function/method call.

-- Naming.
-I follow a general principle of avoiding the use of type information in non-type names, having found that the space is almost always better used to express something about the *role* of the entity.
+- Naming: I follow a general principle of avoiding the use of type information in non-type names, having found that the space is almost always better used to express something about the *role* of the entity.
 However, I haven't written much code in a domain where there are often so many views of a thing with the